-Interfund balances were for goods and services provided and short-term loans to cover cash deficits.
-These balances are expected to be repaid in the next fiscal year.
+Interfund balances were for goods and services provided and short-term loans to cover cash deficits and are expected to be repaid within the next fiscal year.
+Advances are long-term loans to cover cash deficits and are not expected to be repaid within the next fiscal year.
+As of June 30, 2017, there are no interfund balances.

-Interfund balances at June 30, 2015, consisted of the following:
+Advances at June 30, 2017, consisted of the following:

-Receivable Fund Payable Fund d Amount

-Planning fund Local Transportation fund \$ 2,800
+Advance to other funds Advance from other funds Amount Planning fund Local Transportation fund \$ 2,800 \$ 2,800

-\$ 2,800